paulhamsh/Spark-Control-X/README.md

 ## Pedal overview - LIVE mode

-LIVE mode is where the AMP connects directly to the pedal, without any app involvement
+LIVE mode is where the AMP connects directly to the pedal, without any app involvement.

-The Spark Control X has:
-- six buttons
-- two expression pedals (inputs)
-- six lights (one for each button)
-- power, amp and app connection lights
+BLE messages use UUIDs FFCA (from amp) and FFC9 (to amp).

 Button presses and expression pedal changes generate BLE messages from the pedal to the amp
 The amp sends messages to the pedal to control the lights